Hard work with song!

 This date's Registry looks at the origins of the Chanteys in 1882.
 A Chantey is a Black folk choral singing style associated with Black slave labor in the early United States.

 The Chantey has roots in some of the earliest African customs brought through the Middle Passage.
 These words, melodies, and meanings sustained black slave populations in the Antebellum South, the Central Caribbean, and South America.
 In Slave Songs of the Georgia Sea Islands, Blacks working on plantations sang work songs called “shanties or chanteys.”
 These areas were near passable rivers and were heard in Georgia as early as the 1880s.
 The Chanteys (singers) tended to die out as the work that demanded their services declined.
-Exactly when Chanteys were first used for helping men lift nets in the Menhaden fishery is unknown.
+Exactly when Chanteys were first used to help men lift nets in the Menhaden fishery is unknown.

-The practice likely began when purse seine technology, developed in the northern states, came to be used in the southern states of Virginia, and North and South Carolina, where Black African crews and labor were common at the end of the 19th century.
+The practice likely began when purse seine technology, developed in the northern states, came to be used in the southern states of Virginia and North and South Carolina, where Black African crews and labor were standard at the end of the 19th century.
 Chantey singing among menhaden fishermen, which became widespread around 1920, represents an adaptation of work songs by Blacks in various mainland occupations during the late 19th century--lumbering and mining and building roads, railroads, levees, and sailboats.
 The rhythm of this call-and-response singing was valuable in aiding the men's efficiency.

 Back in the Day, a story was about a big sailboat where men had lined up, singing and hammering away.
 The big boss complained to the foreman about the men singing, and the foreman asked, "Do you want me to make them stop?"
 The boss said, "Yeah," and then they didn't know how to work!
 They sang chanteys, and that's what made the work go!